 Find something to eat for lunch on Folkestone’s Harbour Arm.
 You will find That Burgers – the best burgers this side of the Atlantic; Big Greek Bus – sit on the bus on the Arm to eat authentic Greek food; Go Dutch for the most delicious balls of pancake drizzled in chocolate or caramel sauce.

 The Goods Yard has other food outlets and houses the Big Screen.
 This shows all the major sporting fixtures for the summer months.
 If you are around for any England matches during the Euros, these are the only sporting sessions that are ticketed and sell out very quickly!
 Check out their website – Folkestone Harbour Arm – to find out how to book.
 At other times during the summer months there is a film programme for the Big Screen.
-Some family films will be shown for free including celebrating the 20th anniversary of Shrek!
-Other films will be ticketed.
+Some family films will be shown for free and other films will be ticketed.

 Walk the Old High Street

 Folkestone’s independent shops celebrate the creative elements that underpin our town.
 Creative Folkestone supports the artists that work from the studios and galleries on The Old High Street.
 Please bring a mask so you can enter the shops, following the guidelines advertised on the doors.
 This is the main thoroughfare connecting the harbour area to the top end of town.
 There are plenty of shops from Moo Like A Monkey – the ultimate children’s shop, to Hiraeth Creative – a gallery supporting local artists, and The Cake Junction showing inspiring edible artistry.